kyungtae/webxr/spatial-tracking-explainer.md

 #### Floor-level Subtype

 The origin of this subtype will be initialized at a position on the floor where it is safe for the user to engage in "standing-scale" experiences, with a `y` value of `0` at floor level.
 The exact `x`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for standing-scale experiences.
 Some platforms may initialize these values to the user's exact position/orientation at the time of creation.
 Other platforms may place this standing-scale origin at the user's chosen floor-level origin for bounded experiences.
-It is also worth noting that some XR hardware will be unable to determine the actual floor level and will instead use an emulated floor.
+It is also worth noting that some XR hardware will be unable to determine the actual floor level and will instead use an emulated or estimated floor.

 Some example use cases:
 * VR chat "room"